mmitsui/info-seeking-intentions/src/collection-tools/spring2017/README.md

 ## Registration

 A user's participation in the study begins with registration at `signup_intro.php`.
 Then, participants provide their consent.
-Then, participants register for an entry interview date on a Friday, as well as an exit interview required to take place on a Monday 10 days after the entry interview.
-They receive a confirmation e-mail regarding the time of their study.
+Then,  participants register for an entry interview date (e.g. on a Friday), as well as an exit interview required to take place 10 days after the entry interview (e.g. on the Monday 10 days after).
+They receive a confirmation e-mail regarding the time of their interviews.

-The participant also provides the preferred medium for interviews (e.g. Skype) as well as their username for said interview medium (e.g. Skype username).
+The participant also provides the preferred medium for interviews (e.g. Skype) as well as their username for the interview medium (e.g. Skype username).

 ## Conducting The Study